At the time of the ruling last week, punitive damages had yet to be determined.

 Regarding compensatory damages, the jury found Johnson & Johnson to be 70% liable ($25.9 million) and Imerys to be 30% liable ($11.1 million).

 Johnson & Johnson continues to deny claims that its talc-based products ever contained asbestos.

-The company claimed during the trial that it conducted extensive testing to ensure its products were free of asbestos.
-Talcum powder is made from talc, a natural mineral that forms alongside asbestos.
+The company claimed during the trial that it conducted extensive testing to ensure its products were asbestos-free.
+Talcum powder is made from talc, which forms alongside asbestos.

 In a statement, Johnson & Johnson said it would immediately begin appealing the verdict.
-The company said it had been prevented from presenting important evidence to the jury.
+The company said it had been prevented from presenting substantial evidence to the jury.

-Imerys also stated that it would appeal the decision and that they stand behind the safety of their products.
+Imerys also stated that it would appeal the decision and that they stand behind the safety of its products.
 “The evidence is clear that (Lanzo’s) asbestos exposure came from different sources,” Imerys said.